Dead Sea products: History

 Ziva Gilad, a spa technician, came up with the idea of marketing Dead Sea mud after watching women tourists scooping up the mud to take home.
 In 1988, a single stand selling bottles of Ahava body scrub to tourists earned $1 million.
 The Dead Sea Works is the world's fourth largest producer and supplier of potash products.
 The company also produces magnesium chloride, industrial salts, de-icers, bath salts, table salt, and raw materials for the cosmetic industry.

 Health benefits

+Dead Sea salt is rich in essential minerals like magnesium, calcium, and potassium, which contribute to skin hydration and therapeutic benefits.
+Magnesium, in particular, is known to improve the skin barrier function and reduce inflammation.

 A 2007 study was published that tested the effectiveness of Dead Sea mouthwash and moisturizing cream on cancer patients who were experiencing dermatitis and mucositis while receiving a mixture of chemotherapy and radiotherapy.
 The study showed that the patients receiving the Dead Sea products saw an improvement in their condition, although further randomized studies were warranted.

 Rhinosinusitis patients receiving Dead Sea saline nasal irrigation exhibited significantly better symptom relief compared to standard hypertonic saline spray.